 Journal Your Next Outdoor Adventure

-During a winter camping and snowshoeing adventure in the Sylvania Wilderness Area of Upper Michigan, I wrote in my journal, “I set up my tent near a tall hemlock, and among some other smaller trees.
+During a winter camping and snowshoeing adventure in the Sylvania Wilderness Area of Upper Michigan, I wrote in my journal, “I set up my tent near a tall hemlock tree, and among some other smaller trees.
 I made a path in the snow that went to our kitchen area, made up of a pan for a pan fire and my single burner stove.
 After piling about a foot of snow around my tent, I planted my Northern Lites snowshoes upright in the bank.
 It looked pretty inviting.”

 Later that night, after a small campfire and supper, “I returned to the golden coals of my pan fire to catch the last rays of heat before crawling into my winter shelter.
 Changing into all dry clothes, I crawled into my cozy sleeping bag and listened to the voices of students at a distant campsite until falling fast asleep.”
 This was the end to a perfect night and a perfect winter camping story.